Ananth864/FPGA-Design-of-Floating-Point-Addition-Multiplication-Unit/README.md

 # FPGA-Design-of-Floating-Point-Addition-Multiplication-Unit
 This project aims to implement floating point operations such as multiplication and addition using verilog.
-It takes in two 32/64 bit strings, the operation and the mode
-(double or single), performs operations on the inputs and outputs a 32/64 bit string.
-Synthesizable code and testbench is included in this repository along with its simulation.
+It takes in two 32/64 bit strings, the operation to be performed and the mode (double or single) and outputs a 32/64 bit string result.
+It is designed as a state machine that changes state every clock cycle depending on inputs.
+Synthesizable code and testbench are included in this repository along with its simulation.
+The verilog code can be simulated and synthesized on vivado.